 - The key is to have a plan in place and consistently follow it. - Remember, employees often have much of the critical information necessary to identify problems and propose solutions.
-Include them in this process.
-After a change has been made, survey your employees who have been effected by the ergonomic change for their input in determining if the change was for the better.
-If not, a re-evaluation may be necessary. - Questions to consider as you evaluate your program's effectiveness include: - 1.
-Are ergonomic injuries being reduced in number and/or severity? - 2.
-Has the scheduling, pace, organization or work activity changed? - 3.
-Have staffing levels changed? - 4.
-Have any additional ergonomic problems been created by new job tasks, equipment, or even the program itself? - 5.
-Is information freely exchanged between employees and their supervisors about updates or changes in the programs? - 6.
-Is the problem reporting and problem solving procedure you put in place working? - 7.
-Is additional training needed?
+Include them in this process. - Questions to consider as you evaluate your program's effectiveness include: - 1) Are ergonomic injuries being reduced in number and/or severity? - 2) Has the scheduling, pace, organization or work activity changed? - 3) Have staffing levels changed? - 4) Have any additional ergonomic problems been created by new job tasks, equipment, or even the program itself?

+- 5) Is information freely exchanged between employees and their supervisors about updates or changes in the programs? - 6) Is the problem reporting and problem solving procedure you put in place working? - 7) Is additional training needed?